 Tours of our Energy Conservation Building and Water Conservation Building for all SML students and public visitors

 Tech Specs: "The Green Grid"

-The Shoals Marine Laboratory maintains three diesel generators and two green energy grids to provide 24 hr/day electrical power.
-The green energy grids collect power from the sun and wind through photovoltaic (PV) panels and the wind turbine, which is then stored in AGM batteries.
+The Shoals Marine Laboratory maintains three diesel generators and three green energy grids to provide 24 hr/day electrical power.
+The green energy grids collect power from the sun and wind through photovoltaic (PV) panels and the wind turbine, which is then stored in AGM and lithium ion batteries.
 The main battery bank is housed in the newly constructed Energy Conservation Building.

-The two green energy grids feed into 10 battery banks creating a storage capacity of 388 amp hours at a nominal 48 Volt DC.
+The three green energy grids feed into battery banks creating a storage capacity of 468 kilowatt hours at a nominal 48 Volt DC.
 This stored power is inverted to AC electricity for distribution to the island’s 14 buildings.